ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/muse-drones-world-tour-give-away.markdown

 disable-form: false
 is_promoted: false
 has_entry_page: true
-title: "Win one of 5 pairs of tickets to MUSE 'Drones World Tour'\_!"
+title: "Win one of 5 pairs of tickets to MUSE 'Drones World Tour'!"
 competition-description: "<p>Calling all MUSE fans!
 The British band have announced\
   \ plans to release their ambitious 'Drones World Tour' to cinemas worldwide on July\
   \ 12 and NME AAA want to take you there!
 We’ve got our hands on 5 pairs of tickets\